AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### `PFFile`
 `PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

-#### (Use Case) Create and save an object to Parse for image that the user wants to upload
+### (Use Case) Post photos to Instagram (Parse)

-1. Let's create a `model` class for `UserMedia` object.
+In this example, we will create and save an object to Parse for image that the user wants to upload along with some other details.
+Let's create a `model` class for `UserMedia` object.
 We will use this model as a wrapper around PBObject to encapsulate CRUD functionality from the ViewControllers.

     ```swift
     class UserMedia: NSObject {